-Figure 5.16 shows how a regression can help.
+Figure 7.4 shows how a regression can help.
 In this case, we have modelled the amount of hormone in the device as for a, b chosen to get the best fit (much more on this point later!).
 This means we can plot each data point on a scatter plot, together with the best fitting line.
-This plot allows us to ask whether any particular batch behaves differently from the overall model in any interesting way.